koansoftware/linuxlab-yocto/README.md

 Setup the Yocto Project environment
 -----------------------------------

-IMPORTANT: before continuing run the docker ad described above.
+IMPORTANT: before continuing run the docker as described above.

 Once you are into the container you should have a prompt similar to: